-- Wunderground Key: weather API key.
+- .
+Wunderground Key: weather API key.
 This is required for automatic weather-based water time adjustment.
 Click on the information icon (i) for instructions.
 Please use the Verify button to check if the key is correct. - Weather Adjustment Method: select weather-based adjustment method.
 If Manual method is selected, the % Watering is set manually.
 Otherwise the % Watering is set automatically by the selected method. - Adjustment Method Options: tap to configure options for the selected adjustment method. - Weather-Based Restriction: select weather-based restriction.
 If None is selected, no restriction will take effect.
-If California Restriction is selected, no watering will occur if more than 0.1" of rain has accumulated in the past 48 hours. - Watering: global scaling factor (from 0% to 250%) applied to station water times.
+If California Restriction is selected, no watering will occur if more than 0.1" of rain has accumulated in the past 48 hours. - % Watering: global scaling factor applied to station water times.
 For example, if set to 150%, all station water times will be multiplied by 150% (except in programs that do not use weather adjustment).
-Default is 100%. - · Use Rain Sensor: when using a rain sensor, the controller will automatically stop stations from running if rain is detected (except for stations that are set to ignore rain).
-You can additionally select the sensor type: normally open or normally closed.
+Default is 100%.
+This option is disabled if automatic adjustment method has been selected - Attached Sensor Type: this firmware supports two types of sensors: Rain Sensor, or Flow Sensor (dry contact).
+Because OpenSprinkler has only one sensor port, you must select either Rain or Flow and cannot use both at the same time.
+If you need both sensors, a work-around is to connect rain sensor in series on the COM (common) wire.
+An alternative is to rely on weather algorithm to automatically reduce water time upon raining, thus removing the need for rain sensor. - o Rain Sensor: when using a rain sensor, the controller will automatically stop stations from running if rain is detected (except for stations that are set to ignore rain).
+You can additionally select the rain sensor type: normally open or normally closed.
 A rain sensor is essentially a rain-activated switch.
 Typical sensors are normally closed switches; when rain is detected, the switch opens.
-Normally open sensors are the reverse.
+Normally open sensors are the reverse. - o Flow Sensor: when using a flow sensor, the controller will detect flow sensor pulses, display real-time flow rate at the footer, and log the flow volume at the end of each program run.
+Only dry-contact, 2-wire flow sensors are supported: these sensors are essentially flow-activated switches which close and open repeatedly as water flows through the meter.
+They do not need power, and typically come with 2 wires.
+Insert the two wires to the sensor terminal on OpenSprinkler (there is no polarity).
+Then set the flow pulse rate, which you can find out in your flow sensor's datasheet, and is used to convert the pulse count to actual volume.
+Flow sensors with 3 wires usually require power and thus need some modifications before they can be used with OpenSprinkler.